OpenST/ost-wallet-sdk-ios/README.md

 ## Reference

-For reference you can refer our [Demo-App](https://github.com/ostdotcom/ost-client-ios-sdk/tree/develop/Demo-App/Demo-App)
+For a sample implementation, please see the Demo App: [Demo-App](https://github.com/ostdotcom/ost-client-ios-sdk/tree/develop/Demo-App/Demo-App)

 There are other references are listed below: